markusmoenig/Eldiron-Web/content/_index.md

 Eldiron is currently under active development and a v1 is planned for 2023.
 Eldiron is open source and licensed under the MIT.

-Eldiron v0.7.5 is now available [here](https://github.com/markusmoenig/Eldiron/releases/tag/v0.7.5).
+*The documentation for Eldiron is currently under development on this site*

 ![Screenshot](region_screenshot.png)
 ![Screenshot](behavior_screenshot.png)